kunalshah1996/cs480-final-project-ngo_for_the_people/documentation/glossary.md

 Entities :-

+Entity Name : Admin
-Admin :
+Description :
 Admin manages the daily operations of the NGO such as creating an account for the employees,  registers donors and approves the cause.
 Admin can take incharge by logging in using the login credentials.

 Primary key :  admin_id
 Other attributes : admin_name, admin_username , admin_password

-Employee :
+Entity Name : Employee
 Synonym : Volunteer, Approver
+Description :
 Employees or volunteers help with fundraising, analyse the tasks and operations of the organisation, working on a campaign and supporting a cause.
 Volunteers also show their availability status for different dates.

 Primary key : e_id
 Other attributes : e_name, e_contact, e_address, e_designation, e_department, e_availability_status

 Campaign :